mloberg/mloberg.github.com/content/posts/2017-12-23-composer-version-alias-hack.md

 +++
-title = 'Composer Version Alias Hack' categories = ['php'] excerpt = 'Quickly solve version dependency differences in composer.'
+title = 'Composer Version Alias Hack' categories = ['php'] summary = 'Quickly solve version dependency differences in composer.'
 +++
 With the release of Symfony 4 last month, we've slowly been seeing package maintainers update their packages to support the latest version of Symfony